Set-Asides and Special Interest Groups

 Smallbusiness.data.gov provides comprehensive data on each federal agency's progress in meeting its set-aside goals.

 Additionally, agencies covered by the Chief Financial Officers Act, of which GSA is one, must publish their Prime and Subcontracting goals each year.
-Here are GSA's FY 2018 goals:
+Below are GSA's goals for FY 2018:

 |Small Disadvantaged Businesses||5%||5%|